Joselyne Edwards

 Joselyne Celina Edwards Loboriel (born September 29, 1995) is a Panamanian mixed martial artist who currently competes in the women's Bantamweight division of the Ultimate Fighting Championship (UFC).
-As of April 29, 2025, she is #14 in the UFC women's bantamweight rankings.
+As of June 20, 2026, she is #1 in the Meta UFC women's bantamweight rankings.

 Background

 Edwards started boxing when she was 13 years old, and after four years of boxing, she started doing MMA when she was 17.
-She had seen the UFC on TV in her home of Panama City, but she did not know a gym that taught it.
+She had seen the UFC on TV in her home of Panama City, but she did not know a gym that taught MMA.
 She then started doing jiu-jitsu and after six months debuted in MMA.

 Mixed martial arts career

 Early career

 Edwards compiled a 9–2 record on the regional scene, winning the UCC Women's Bantamweight Championship in her homeland of Panama and defending it twice.
 In 2018, she moved to her camp to the United States, where she defeated former Bellator fighter Jessica Middleton via TKO on May 18, 2018, at The Fight Series.
 She would then defeat highly touted prospect Brenda Gonzales at KOTC: Aggressive Lifestyle on September 1, 2018, via armbar, in the process winning the KOTC Bantamweight Championship.
 Afterwards, she competed against fellow future UFC fighter Sarah Alpar for the LFA Women's Bantamweight Championship at LFA 55, losing the close bout via split decision.